mecid/mecid.github.io/_posts/2024-08-13-tracking-geometry-changes-in-swiftui.md

 The first one is an equatable type of transformation result you will observe.
 A view's geometry can change very often, especially when it is placed in a scrolling view like *ScrollView* or *List*.
 That's why you should avoid updating large parts of your app with every geometry update.

-The *onGeometryChange* view modifier helps us avoid performance issues by requiring the first parameter, which we have to define the derived type of *GeometryProxy*.
+The *onGeometryChange* view modifier helps us avoid performance issues by requiring the first parameter, which we have to define as the derived type of *GeometryProxy*.

 > To learn more about using *GeometryProxy* type in SwiftUI, take a look at my ["How to use GeometryReader without breaking SwiftUI layout"](/2020/11/04/how-to-use-geometryreader-without-breaking-swiftui-layout/) post.